-32 Singapore's Digital Trust Centre (DTC) looks at overall Digital Trust, including Trusted Al R&D. The DTC is funded by a S\$50 million initial investment from IMDA and the National Research Foundation, and was set up in June 2022 to lead Singapore's research and development efforts for trustworthy Al technologies and other trust technologies.
+43 Singapore's Digital Trust Centre (DTC) looks at overall Digital Trust, including Trusted AI R&D. The DTC is funded by a \$\$50 million initial investment from IMDA and the National Research Foundation, and was set up in June 2022 to lead Singapore's R&D efforts for trustworthy AI technologies and other trust technologies.